🟠 EARLY RISK-OFF April 1, 2026 10 Setups A+ Tariff D-Day Eve

 ✅ Confirmations

-• Iran de-escalation dual catalyst: Commercial aviation benefits from lower oil + defense benefits from increased spending
+• Iran de-escalation dual catalyst: Commercial aviation + defense spending both benefit

 ⚠️ Risks & Invalidations

-• Tariff risk on titanium/components: April 2 tariffs could increase input costs for aerospace manufacturing
+• Tariff risk on aerospace components: April 2 could increase input costs

 📊 Setup Parameters